All Episodes

 I work overnight doing that.

-So, you know, the whole COVID thing right now, you know, we have to take tests and we have to get our temperature checked and things of that nature.
+So, you know, the whole COVID thing right now, you know, we have to take a test and we have to get our temperature checked and things of that nature.

 But, man, I'm blessed, highly favored.

-God has really shined his light on me and my family.
+God is really shining his light on me and my family.

-Unfortunately, many people are not just, you know, not in the same situation that we are.
+Unfortunately, many people are not this, you know, not in the same situation that we are.

-And also, Sean, you know, I also want to thank you.
+And also, Sean, you know, you, I also want to thank you.

 You know, even though we go head up 95% of the time, we disagree.